Keyword Planning Basics

 - Google Analytics Amongst other powerful tools for analysing your metrics, see which keywords people are using to link to your website

-All of these have user guides and there are 'how to' videos on you Tube showing how to get the best from them.
+All of these have user guides and 'how to' videos on you Tube.

 Long Tailed Keywords, The Key to success